-An aero-hydro-servo-elastic coupled model of dynamics of this reference spar-buoy FOWT system is developed and verified by Leimeister et al. (2020a), using MoWiT1 (Modelica library for Wind Turbines), which is developed at Fraunhofer Institute for Wind Energy Systems (IWES) (Leimeister and Thomas, 2017; Thomas et al., 2014; Strobel et al., 2011).
-The modeling approach in MoWiT utilizes the object-oriented, equation-based, and component-based modeling language Modelica2 and, therefore, follows a hierarchical structure with interconnected main components and subcomponents to represent the complex wind turbine system and corresponding fully coupled system dynamics in accompanying time-domain simulations.
+An aero-hydro-servo-elastic coupled model of dynamics of this reference spar-buoy FOWT system is developed and verified by Leimeister et al. (2020a), using MoWiT (Modelica library for wind turbines) (Fraunhofer IWES, 2022), which is developed at the Fraunhofer Institute for Wind Energy Systems (IWES) (Leimeister and Thomas, 2017; Thomas et al., 2014; Strobel et al., 2011).
+The modeling approach in MoWiT utilizes the object-oriented, equationbased, and component-based modeling language Modelica (Modelica Association, 2021) and, therefore, follows a hierarchical structure with interconnected main components and subcomponents to represent the complex wind turbine system and corresponding fully coupled system dynamics in accompanying time-domain simulations.
 This multibody approach provides high flexibility to model various wind turbine system types, environmental conditions, and simulation settings by simply modifying single model components and, hence, forms the basis for an approach to a framework towards multi-fidelity.